Restorative justice

 Restorative justice is a process where a victim can meet the person who was responsible for the offence.

+It is available to all victims of crime across Avon and Somerset.
 For many people, talking about what happened and how it made them feel helps them move on.

 I want to know…

-what happens during restorative justice
+what happens during the restorative justice process

 what the benefits are for the victim